beam-campus/ex-esdb-gater/system/guides/getting_started.md

-# Getting Started with ExESDGater
+# Getting Started with ExESDB Gater

-ExESDGater is a high-availability gateway service that provides secure, load-balanced access to ExESDB clusters.
-This guide will walk you through setting up and using ExESDGater in both development and production environments.
+ExESDB Gater is a high-availability gateway service that provides secure, load-balanced access to ExESDB clusters.
+This guide will walk you through setting up and using ExESDB Gater in both development and production environments.

 ## Table of Contents